 In 1981, psychologist Bibb Latané created the idea of Social Impact Theory.
 If Bibb Latané’s name looks familiar to you, it’s because he is often credited as one of the psychologists who brought the Bystander Effect to light.

 In Social Impact Theory, “i” is the impact.
 It’s a function of three variables: strength (s,) immediacy (i,) and the number of sources (n.)
 If any of these are significantly high or low, it will have a serious effect on the impact on the target.
-In this video, we are going to dive deeper into these factors and how they can impact someone’s behavior.
+As you read about social impact theory, you are going to dive deeper into these factors and how they can impact someone’s behavior.

 Strength simply refers to the importance of the source.
 If the source appears to be an authority on a subject (or any subject,) the target is more likely to perform the behaviors that they suggest.